Frequently Asked Questions

 Q: What’s the difference between “Participating programs” and “Cooperating programs?”

-A: Applications to the Participating programs all come to Summer Fellowship program.
-Pretty much all the material here applies to the Participating programs.
+A: Applications to the Participating Programs all come to Summer Fellowship program.
+Pretty much all the material here applies to the Participating Programs.
 Several institutions are enthusiastic about promoting the roles of women and under-represented minorities, but their internal processes don’t quite match with our program’s set-up.
-Some need different application deadlines.
+Some need different application deadlines or want applicants to apply directly through their application portal.
 Others may want to engage an applicant in an internal research project or may have restrictions arising out of concerns about intellectual property rights.
 Details will differ across programs.

 Q: How do I apply to “Participating programs” and “Cooperating programs?”